 With ISOFIX only, with no option to use a seatbelt to fit it as it is an i-Size car seat.
-We needed to use the ISOFIX guides as the points were difficult to get to in the Skoda Fabia, but these are included with the car seat and easy enough to hook on.
+We needed to use the ISOFIX guides as the points were difficult to get to in our Skoda Fabia, but these are included with the car seat and easy enough to hook on.

 There are green indicators to show when the car seat is secure in the ISOFIX connectors, when it is secure in its rotated position and when the ‘foot’ is in the right position against the floor of the car.
 MFM readers and parents we surveyed found it easy to install, with the latter scoring it 8/10 or 9/10 for this aspect.

 There is a handle at the front of/under the seat.
 It is fairly easy to rotate but it can get a bit stuck sometimes.
 It also reclines using the same handle.
-The 360 rotation makes it really easy to take your child out and put them in.
+The 360-degree rotation makes it really easy to take your child out and put them in.
 This function proved a hit with MFM readers and parents we surveyed, who all said this was the seat’s best feature.

 The car seat simply will not rotate all the way around until the headrest is adjusted to an adequate height.

 Parents we surveyed, MFM readers and I agree that this is a great way to ensure the car seat is used as a rear-facing seat until the child is safe to travel forward-facing, as is required by law.
 I can imagine parents who do not know the importance of this using other car seats forward-facing.

 How is strapping your child in?

 It is really easy.
 One of my favourite things about this car seat is the harness.
-The height adjusts automatically with the headrest, and the buckle is really easy to secure, an MFM reader and a parent we surveyed found it fiddly, with the magnets that keep the straps out of the way too small to be useful.
+The height adjusts automatically with the headrest.
+Although I felt the buckle was really easy to secure, an MFM reader and a parent we surveyed found it fiddly, with the magnets that keep the straps out of the way too small to be useful.

 3 ways to stop your child escaping from a car seat